TheSowut/telegram-sticker-maker/README.md

 3. All your images have been resized & downloaded, ready to be uploaded to Telegram as stickers.

 ## To be added:
+1. Responsive design
-1. Notification on image download
+2. Notification on image download